DexerTDP/articles/2025/Payload - October.md

 When I saw users use this to troll of workers, it was tad funny in my book.
 And frankly an innovative way to use ai.
 However with good, came the bad.

-That bad was using ai to create any photo be a nude and then distrubute it around aka deepfake revenge porn
+One of the bad is and in some instances where women who work in the entertainment business, ai is often used by others in all sorts of ways to changing form.
+And in others to way worse is using ai to create any photo be a nude and then distrubute it around aka deepfake revenge porn

 What follows next is a snippet of a conversation where a woman reached out to me about this topic as she wanted to learn on how it happens after an acquientence of hers suffered this attack.